SherG/tester1/site/content/post/can-you-strength-train-in-your-80s.md

 The act of balancing one’s bodyweight and a barbell with resistance can help clients like Fernand develop and improve their balance.
 This helps with mobility and protects against the likelihood of falling.

-So I learned how to coach basic barbell movements like the squat, press, deadlift and bench press so I could pass on this benefit to my clientele.
+So I coached Fernand on various barbell movements like the squat, press, deadlift and bench press.

-Yesterday represented a wonderful milestone in one of my most cherished strength coaching relationships.
-Yesterday marked 25 years that I've had the privilege of coaching my client Fernand.
-Over the course of those years I'm even more proud to have called him a friend.
+Yesterday marked 25 years that I've had the privilege of coaching Fernand.
+Over the course of those years I'm even more proud to call him a friend.

 Thank you dear Fernand for granting me the trust to guide you this past quarter century.
 You are my inspiration and my purpose!